Scraxtastic/DiscordRichPresence/README.md

 - `NPM` (Node Package Manager) has to be installed
 - `npm install` must've been executed

+## Modify the software for the own purposes

+The values in the region between the 2 Important comments may be edited without impact on the logic.
+The `defaultAppId` should be filled with an existing app, because it is used as a fallback appid.
+The software might not work as intended if this value is `null`, `undefined` or wrong.

+The second interesting part is `statusContentList`.
+You can add values with the given patterns.
+It should include atleast 1 value.

 ## Start the software

 Navigate to the folder of the `Discord Rich Presence` repository.